10 Surprising Protein Foods

 Protein is a vital macronutrient that is essential for everything from healthy hair and nails, to yes, encouraging muscle growth.
 Plus, it helps you feel fuller longer by taking more time to digest than carbs.
 Not a bad deal!

 It’s time to think beyond ground beef, here are 10 surprising protein foods both vegetarians and omnivores can incorporate more of.
 Some of these high-protein foods are more surprising than you think (we know you’ve already eaten chicken breast). and don’t worry there is no protein powder in sight:

-1. Edamame One cup contains 22g of protein, a quarter of your daily calcium, iron, potassium and magnesium, as well as half of your daily vitamin C and folate.
+1. Edamame One cup contains 22g of protein, a quarter of your daily microminerals such as calcium, iron, potassium and magnesium, as well as half of one of your daily essential vitamins, vitamin C and folate.

 2. Lentils In addition to 18g of protein per cup (cooked), this legume contains 16g of fiber (2/3 of your daily need).
 Lentils also have over a third of your daily iron requirements and vitamin B, an essential vitamin which helps your body convert food into energy.

 3. Pasta …The whole wheat kind of pasta.
 Even though it contains close to the same protein as regular pasta (8g per cup) whole wheat offers more fiber and is a good source of B vitamins.
 Different types of pasta include penne pasta, elbow pasta, or bowtie pasta.
 Toss with your favorite natural sauce like in this linguine pasta recipe for a meal you will enjoy.

 4. Wheat Berries Have you tried these berries?
 Of course grains like quinoa are high in protein but these wheat berries contain 24g per cup (dry).
 Similarly, grains like farro and buckwheat contain roughly the same amount of protein.